cjolowicz/cookiecutter-hypermodern-python/README.rst

 ``dependencies``    📦 Dependencies
 =================== ================================

+GitHub creates the ``bug``, ``enhancement``, and ``documentation`` labels for you.
+Dependabot creates the ``dependencies`` label.
+Create the remaining labels on the Issues tab of your GitHub repository, when you need them.

 .. table-release-drafter-sections-end

-GitHub creates the ``bug``, ``enhancement``, and ``documentation`` labels for you.
-Create the remaining labels on the Issues tab of your GitHub repository.

 .. quickstart-end